Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Legal Obligations to Tenants Under California Housing Laws

 Evicted tenants in Los Angeles rent-controlled areas could need moving help.
-California’s Tenant Protection Act of 2019 Just Cause Eviction clauses compel landlords to justify tenant eviction before moving further.
-This covers tenant eviction-required substantial renovations or owner move-in.
+California’s Tenant Protection Act of 2019, Just Cause Eviction clauses compel landlords to justify tenant eviction before moving further.
+This covers tenant eviction, required substantial renovations, or owner move-in.
 Ignoring these legal criteria could lead to significant fines and litigation from tenants who believe their rights were infringed upon during the sale.

 Insights Into Los Angeles Rent Control Ordinances and Home Sales